 I’m a first year, this is the only university experience I know

-I’m a fresher at a Russell Group University, studying Film and Media.
-I’ve only been a fresher for two months, but I’m already considering dropping out.
+I’m a fresher at a Russell Group University and I’m considering dropping out.
 At the beginning of September, I moved into my halls and like millions of other students, I was full of nerves.
 To begin with it was just the typical fear going to university and living by myself, so the first few days were rough but it got better.
 This was before the 10pm curfew and tightened restrictions, so I was able to go out and meet a few new people.
 But my university life within those first few days is incomparable to how it looks now.

 For me, the problems really started when my flatmate had coronavirus and we both got tested – I came back negative, her positive.
 This meant that while we were both self-isolating we couldn’t see each other or speak to each other in person because I didn’t want to risk getting the virus, and my other flatmates are international students who keep to themselves and don’t really leave their rooms.
 She was my only established friend at uni.
 This was the start of my low point.